Connect to your story - zoom in and focus.

 Create a structure that inspires you.

 Are you a rebel who resists the status quo?
 If so, there's a good chance the traditional essay format is not for you.
 Don't despair!
-You have options.
+You have options, and Prompt 7 can work for you.

 1. Some students have a background, identity, interest or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.